ddlamb2000/clairgrid/README.md

 1. Python
 1. RabbitMQ

-# History

-2007 - Project factory (https://sourceforge.net/projects/projectfactory/).
-As an open source project for project management, Factory lets you organize actors in teams, define projects, create version-based plans, generate forecast calendars and track statuses.
-Small and stand alone, it runs on every system with Java.

-2012 - Prototype using Ruby on Rails and sqlite3 .
-First attempt to make somthing entirely generic and dynamic.
-The implementation of row-level security came very late and turned to be impossible to make.

-2022 - Prototype using Docker, Go, Go-gin, React and Postgreqsl.
-Adopting Go was great, but React wasn't.
-The code for the UI was a mess.
-The traditional approach as a monolith was a mistake.

-2025 - Encoon (https://github.com/ddlamb2000/encoon).
-Prototype using Docker, Go, Kafka, Postgreqsl and Svelte.
-Adoption an event-based architecture using Kafka.
-Svelte is sweet.

-# Notes for developers

 # Installation

-1. Create a file adminConfiguration/.db_password with the password used for accessing the Postgresql instance
+1. Create a file `adminConfiguration/.db_password` with the password used for accessing the Postgresql instance
-1. Create a file adminConfiguration/.root_password with the password set for the user created with administrator privileges
+1. Create a file `adminConfiguration/.root_password` with the password set for the user created with administrator privileges

 ```sql
 -- initial password set for the user created with administrator privileges